 To give your baby the best chance of sleeping well during the day and at night here are our best tips to create the ideal sleep conditions:

 This is the MOST important advice we can give you.
 Seriously.
 Baby sleep is a delicate balance between the right amount of day sleep to get through the day and the right amount of awake time between naps to avoid over or under tiredness (which can both result in poor naps and a lot of night waking).
 Your baby's sleep needs change very dramatically in the first couple of years of their life and it is important to stay on top of all the changes to have the smoothest sailing on the sleep sea.
 For example, if your baby is being put to bed too early, after not having the right amount of awake time for their age, they will be very difficult to settle, resist napping, or only nap for short periods each time.
 The same thing will happen if they're being put to bed after too much awake time!
-Like I said, its a delicate balance and lucky for you our Sleep Programs take out all the guesswork!
+Like I said, it's a delicate balance and lucky for you our Little Ones App takes out all the guesswork!
 Once you have the awake times right, that's the biggest step in the right direction and your baby will be ready for sleep and sleep well when you put them down.

 This can be done using blackout blinds or simply by putting a dark sheet or blanket under or over the existing curtains.
 Babies do not fear the dark, in fact, like most mammals, they actually find the dark comforting, calming and safe.
 No need for a nightlight and if you have anything in the room such as a monitor with a small light on it, you might think about covering it as the light can be very stimulating to babies, making it hard for them to settle or stay asleep for long periods.
 Think of it like if we have a bright alarm clock next to us in bed – if you can’t sleep for some reason that clock makes it much much worse.